Jaffrey (CDP), New Hampshire

-Jaffrey is a census-designated place (CDP) and the main village in the town of Jaffrey in Cheshire County, New Hampshire, United States.
+Jaffrey is a census-designated place (CDP) and the main village in the town of Jaffrey, New Hampshire, United States.
 The population of the CDP was 3,058 at the 2020 census, out of 5,320 in the entire town of Jaffrey.

 Geography

 The CDP is in the eastern part of the town of Jaffrey, on both sides of the north-flowing Contoocook River.
 U.S. Route 202 passes through the center of the village, leading northeast (downriver) 6 mi to Peterborough and south 11 mi to Winchendon, Massachusetts.
 New Hampshire Route 124 crosses US 202 in the center of Jaffrey, leading east 10 mi to New Ipswich and northwest 12 mi to Marlborough.
 New Hampshire Route 137 leads north from Jaffrey 14 mi to Hancock.

 The Jaffrey CDP is bordered to the north by Harkness Road, Proctor Road, Amos Fortune Road, and Nutting Road; to the east by Cheshire Pond, Hillcrest Road, Fitzgerald Drive, Plantation Drive, Squantum Road, Rue Deschenes, and the east end of Contoocook Lake; to the south by the Rindge town line; and to the west by US 202, Mountain Brook Reservoir, Gilmore Pond Road, Highland Avenue, NH 124, and Matchpoint Road.

 According to the U.S. Census Bureau, the Jaffrey CDP has a total area of 9.1 km2, of which 8.8 sqkm are land and 0.3 sqkm, or 3.39%, are water.